CloudBotIRC/CloudBot/README.md

 CloudBot is very heavily based on Skybot by rmmh. (https://github.com/rmmh/skybot)

 ### Install
 Before you can run the bot, you need to install a few Python modules.
-These are *LXML*, *BeautifulSoup* and *simplejson*.
+These are *LXML* and *BeautifulSoup*.
 On Ubuntu these can be installed using the following commands:

 ```sudo apt-get install python-lxml
 ```